pnp/sp-dev-fx-webparts/samples/react-modern-organization-chart/README.md

 --------------------|----|--------|----------
 Title | Text| no|
 Refresh Status Interval in minutes | number| no | default value 5 min

-### Working with

-Built with SharePoint Framework GA, Microsoft Graph API and @pnp/PnPjs

 # Compatibility